pimsmath/gmmiw2016/_posts/2016-08-07-welcome-to-gmmiw2016.md

-Check out the [GGMIW Event Page](http://www.pims.math.ca/industrial-event/160807-gmmiw) for full details of the problems.
+Check out the [GMMIW Event Page](http://www.pims.math.ca/industrial-event/160807-gmmiw) for full details of the problems.